wngaw/wngaw.github.io/_posts/2019-04-16-logistic-regression.md

 Conceptually speaking, bias measures the difference between model predictions and the correct values.
 Variance refers to the variability of a model prediction for a given data point if you re-build the model multiple times.

 As seen in Figure 4, the optimal level of model complexity is where prediction error on unseen data points is minimized.
-Below the optimal level of model complexity bias will increase while variance will decrease due to a hypothesis that is too simplified.
+Below the optimal level of model complexity, bias will increase while variance will decrease due to a hypothesis that is too simplified.
 On the contrary, a very complex model will result in a low bias and high variance situation.

 ![bias_variance_tradeoff]({{ '/images/bias_variance_tradeoff.png' =50x | relative_url }})
 <br />